wichopy/serverless-oauth2-blog-post/blogpost.md

 ## Intro

 While working on QUID's core features we're simultaneously testing them out on our own experiemental app ideas.
 Apps today have the luxury of being able to easily talk to each other using API's.
-Popular companies such as github, google, and facebook make it really easy for developers to securely access a user's data.
+Popular companies such as Github, Google, and Facebook make it really easy for developers to securely access a user's data.
 The main driving technology behind this is OAuth2.

 This post will be looking at how to implement auth in a serverless architecture.
 One thing to note is I will be using client libraries and not implementing the OAuth2 mechanisms on my own.
 That will come in a later post.

 Its important to note that whenever a third party maintained OAuth2 client is available, it should be used instead of trying to implement it on your own.
-OAuth2 is a standard but providers may have their own implementations that differ from others.
-Instead of trying to re invent the wheel I prefer to just hop in the car and drive.
+OAuth2 is a standard but providers may have slight variations in their own implementations that differ from others.
+Instead of trying to re-invent the wheel, I prefer to just hop in the car and drive.

 ## Pre-Requesites